julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 permalink: /wormwood-lucid-dreaming/
 excerpt: "Explore wormwood’s mystical role in lucid dreaming, its rich folklore, dangers, and two traditional dream tea rituals used by witches and wanderers of the unseen."
 description: "Discover the ancient connection between wormwood (Artemisia absinthium) and lucid dreaming.
 Learn its European folk magic, dream tea recipes, and guidance for safe, visionary sleep rituals."
-categories: [herbal-magic, folkLore-ancestral]
+categories: [herbal-magic, folklore-ancestral]
-tags: [wormwood, artemisia, lucid dreaming, witchcraft, folklore, tea, dreams, dream herbs, vision]
+tags: [wormwood, lucid dreaming]
 search: false
 author_profile: false
+audience: "Herbalists, witches, dream workers, folklore enthusiasts"
+language: "en"
+difficulty: "Beginner to Intermediate"
+contentType: "Educational, Herbal & Magical Guide"
 faqs:
   - question: "What is the connection between wormwood and lucid dreaming?"
     answer: "Wormwood contains thujone, a compound that stimulates the nervous system, traditionally used to enhance dream clarity and spiritual vision."